-We end this subsection with the following simple observation.
-Aside from the formulation \eqref{eq:measure_SPDE} being weak in the sense of generalized functions, the solution given by the flow $t\mapsto\boldsymbol{\nu}_t$ corresponding to \eqref{eq:Relaxed McKean-Vlasov} is also probabilistically weak in the sense that the filtration $\mathcal{F}^{B^0,\boldsymbol{\nu}}_t$ is allowed to be strictly bigger than that generated by the driving noise $B^0$ alone.
-See e.g.~\cite{dawson} for another example of such a situation.
-In other words, the fact that the loss process $L$ in \eqref{eq:Relaxed McKean-Vlasov} is conditional on $(B^0,\mathbf{P})$, rather than just $B^0$, simply amounts to the corresponding solution $\boldsymbol{\nu}$ to the stochastic evolution equation \eqref{eq:measure_SPDE} not necessarily being adapted to the driving noise $B^0$.
+In addition to the formulation \eqref{eq:measure_SPDE} being weak in the sense of generalized functions, we stress that the solution given by the flow $t\mapsto\boldsymbol{\nu}_t$ for \eqref{eq:Relaxed McKean-Vlasov} is also probabilistically weak in the sense that the filtration $\mathcal{F}^{B^0,\boldsymbol{\nu}}_t$ is allowed to be strictly larger than that generated by the driving noise $B^0$ alone.
+For a similar situation, see also the classical paper \cite{dawson}.
+In other words, the fact that the loss process $L$ in \eqref{eq:Relaxed McKean-Vlasov} is conditional on $(B^0,\mathbf{P})$, rather than just $B^0$, simply amounts to the corresponding solution $\boldsymbol{\nu}$ of the stochastic evolution equation \eqref{eq:measure_SPDE} not necessarily being adapted to the driving noise $B^0$.